Joe Ghiz

 Joseph Atallah Ghiz (January 27, 1945 – November 9, 1996) was a Canadian politician and lawyer.
 He was the 27th premier of Prince Edward Island from 1986 to 1993, and was a justice of the Supreme Court of Prince Edward Island from 1995 until his death in 1996.
 He was the father of Robert Ghiz, the 31st premier of Prince Edward Island.
-Ghiz was the first premier of a Canadian province to be of non-European descent, since followed by Ujjal Dosanjh and Ghiz's son, Robert.
+Ghiz was the first member of a visible minority group to be premier of a Canadian province, since followed by British Columbia premier Ujjal Dosanjh and his son, Robert.

 Early life and family

 Ghiz was born in Charlottetown, Prince Edward Island, to Atallah Joseph Ghiz, a Lebanese corner store owner, and Marguerite F. Ghiz (née McKarris).
-Ghiz was a graduate of Dalhousie and Harvard law schools and was a Charlottetown lawyer before entering into politics.
+Ghiz was a graduate of Dalhousie and Harvard law schools and was a Charlottetown lawyer before entering politics.

 CBA Committee on the Constitution

 Ghiz was active in the Canadian Bar Association.
 In 1977, in the aftermath of the election of the separatist Parti Québécois government in 1976, he was asked to sit on the CBA Committee on the Constitution.
 The mandate of the Committee was to study and make recommendations on the Constitution of Canada.
 The members of the Committee were drawn from each province of Canada, and included two future provincial premiers (Ghiz and Clyde Wells), a future Supreme Court of Canada justice, two future provincial chief justices, and a future Canadian Ambassador to the United Nations.
 The Committee presented its report to the CBA at the next annual meeting, in 1978.
 The Committee made wide-ranging recommendations for constitutional change, including a completely new constitution, abolishing the monarchy, changing the Senate, entrenching language rights and a bill of rights, and changing the balance of powers between the federal government and the provinces.